The scariest scenario is having a sick and crying baby in the middle of the night without proper medicine on hand or in the medicine cabinet.

 1. Infant Acetaminophen (Tylenol)

-As we’re familiar with Tylenol for adults, infant acetaminophen is a pain and fever reliever for your infant.
+As we’re familiar with Tylenol for adults, infant acetaminophen is a pain and fever reducer/reliever for your sick baby.

-Keep in mind that there are proper ways to administer infant acetaminophen to your kids.
+Keep in mind that there are proper ways to administer infant acetaminophen for pain relief to your kids.

 First is the cycle.
 The usual process is every 4 hours until the symptoms last, but make sure to not give them more than five doses within 24 hours — this is excessive.